Boroh: Create Amnesty Programmes in States with Armed Groups

 Ndubuisi Francis in Abuja

-The Special Adviser to the President on Niger Delta and Coordinator of the Presidential Amnesty Programme (PAP), Brig-Gen Paul Boroh, has ppealed to states with armed groups willing to disarm to emulate the Benue State government, which has put in place a comprehensive amnesty programme for militant groups in the state.
+The Special Adviser to the President on Niger Delta and Coordinator of the Presidential Amnesty Programme (PAP), Brig-Gen Paul Boroh (rtd), has appealed to states with armed groups willing to disarm to emulate the Benue State Government, which has put in place a comprehensive amnesty programme for militant groups in the state.

 No fewer than 10 states, particularly in the southern part of the country, currently have one form of armed group or the other.